-, Assistant Professor, Geography
+, Associate Professor, Geography

 This project is utilizing the vehicle movement data collected within transit networks, exploring the spatio-temporal distributions of dwell times and other delays, and using them to improve the estimation of future arrival times.
 The aim is to use this information to provide more reliable service to transit users and refine existing multi-modal accessibility measures that consider traffic situations along transit routes throughout the day.